Digital Forensics (DFSC)

 DFSC 7330.
 DF Laboratory Management.
 3 Hours.

-This course examines techniques to cost-effectively establish and manage a computer forensics laboratory, and its subsequent support to successfully conduct computer-related criminal investigations.
-Topics include case and evidence management, development of laboratory policies and procedures, funding a digital forensic lab, competency and proficiency testing, equipment validation and verification, lab accreditation from organizations such as the American Society of Crime Lab Directors (ASCLD), and compliance with ISO standards.
+Students examine techniques to cost-effectively establish and manage a computer forensics laboratory, and its subsequent support to successfully conduct computer-related criminal investigations.
+Topics may include case and evidence management, development of laboratory policies and procedures, funding a digital forensic lab, competency and proficiency testing, equipment validation and verification, lab accreditation from organizations such as the American Society of Crime Lab Directors (ASCLD), and compliance with ISO standards.

 DFSC 7340.
 DF Tools & Techniques.
 3 Hours.

-This course explores the use of commercial and open-source tools for the identification, collection, and analysis of digital evidence.
-Topics include the principles of locating and seizing digital evidence, best practices in evidence management, protocols for comprehensive analysis, and a comparative analysis of digital and cyber forensic tool performance.
+Students explore the use of commercial and open-source tools for the identification, collection, and analysis of digital evidence.
+Topics may include the principles of locating and seizing digital evidence, best practices in evidence management, protocols for comprehensive analysis, and a comparative analysis of digital and cyber forensic tool performance.

 DFSC 7341.
 DF Infrastructure.
 3 Hours.

-This course focuses on the development of laboratory policies and procedures, funding a digital forensics lab, training and certification of examiners, competency and proficiency testing.
-Topics include validation and verification of digital forensics equipment, compliance with ISO standards, and management of the forensic laboratory.
+Students focus on the development of laboratory policies and procedures, funding a digital forensics lab, training and certification of examiners, competency and proficiency testing.
+Topics may include validation and verification of digital forensics equipment, compliance with ISO standards, and management of the forensic laboratory.

 DFSC 7350.
 Operating System Forensics.
 3 Hours.